FrostyKitten02/praktikum2-bintegra/README.md

 # BINTEGRA - online service

 ## Setup
 You have to have gradel and lifray blade cli installed.
+If you are using intelij you should install liferay plugin.
 1. Run `gradle initBundle` to download the liferay bundle and it creates a run configuration.
 2. Run generated run congifuration to start your liferay server.